Improving Topological Detection of Weather Regimes in climate dynamical systems: Datasets

-In observations, weather regimes are typically identified from fields that describe large-scale circulation, such as 500~hPa geopotential height or zonal wind.
-After removing the seasonal cycle, anomalies are projected onto a lower-dimensional space using empirical orthogonal functions (EOFs).
-The resulting coordinates in this space form a point cloud, from which regimes are detected using clustering or density-based methods \cite{vautard1990multiple, michelangeli1995method, cassou2008intraseasonal, hannachi2017weather}.

-The \texttt{JetLat} dataset is derived from the ERA20C reanalysis \cite{poli2016era} (1900--2010) and validated against ERA-Interim \cite{dee2011era} (1979--2015).
-It provides a simple three-dimensional view of North Atlantic jet variability.
-For each winter day (December--February), it includes (1) the jet latitude index—the latitude of maximum 850~hPa zonal wind—and (2--3) the first two principal components of 850~hPa zonal wind anomalies.
-Details on how the jet latitude is computed are given in \cite{parker2019seasonal, strommen2020jet}.
+The final dataset is observational.
+We use a three-dimensional representation of North Atlantic winter jet variability, which we refer to as \texttt{JetLat}, following S23.
+The dataset is derived from the ERA20C reanalysis \citet{poli2016era} (1900--2010) and validated against ERA-Interim \citet{dee2011era} (1979--2015).
+For each winter day (December--February), it includes the daily jet latitude index—the latitude of maximum 850~hPa zonal wind—and the first two principal components of 850~hPa zonal wind anomalies (see Fig.~\ref{fig:datasets-all}(c)).
+Details on how the jet latitude is computed are given in \citep{parker2019seasonal, strommen2020jet}.

-Following \cite{strommen2023topological}, in our study, we use the same variables: daily jet latitude and the first two principal components of 850~hPa zonal wind anomalies over the Euro-Atlantic sector (see Fig.~\ref{fig:JetLat}).